201B153/mern-ecommerce/frontend/README.md

-# Getting Started With  Frontend we have followed the following steps:
+# Getting Started With Frontend We have To follow steps:

 -> in terminal:
    74  npx create-react-app frontend